ije/md4w/README.md

 ### Caveats

-The streaming API currently only uses the buffer for html output, you still need to load the whole markdown data into memory.
+The streaming API currently only uses the buffer for output, you still need to load the whole markdown data into memory.

 ## Rendering to JSON